Jacksonspencerd/adaptive-encryption-mysql/README.md

-# adaptive-encryption-mysql
+# Adaptive Encryption for Cloud Databases:
-Adaptive Encryption for Cloud Databases: A cloud-deployed MySQL system with Python-based dynamic encryption, secure file-based key management, and performance benchmarking.
+A cloud-deployed MySQL system with Python-based dynamic encryption, secure file-based key management, and performance benchmarking.